-It is essential that any allegation against a teacher or other member of staff, or volunteer is dealt with quickly, in a fair and consistent way that provides effective protection for the child and at the same time supports the person who is subject to the allegation.
+It is essential that any allegation against a teacher or other member of staff, or supply staff and volunteers is dealt with quickly, in a fair and consistent way that provides effective protection for the child and at the same time supports the person who is subject to the allegation.

-Where an allegation is made against the Headteacher, a teacher or member of staff (including volunteers) that they have:
+Where an allegation is made against the Headteacher, a teacher or member of staff (including supply staff and volunteers) that they have:

-- Behaved in a way that has harmed a child, or may have harmed a child; - · Possibly committed a criminal offence against or related to a child; or - Behaved towards a child or children in a way that indicates they would pose a risk of harm if they work regularly or closely with children.
+- Behaved in a way that has harmed a child, or may have harmed a child; - Possibly committed a criminal offence against or related to a child; or - Behaved towards a child or children in a way that indicates he or she may pose a risk of harm to children; - Behaved or may have behaved in a way that indicates they may not be suitable to work with children.

-St Chads CE Nursery and Infant school will always comply with the DDSCP Safeguarding Children Procedures; Allegations against Staff, Carers and Volunteers.
+St Chads CofE Nursery and Infant School will ensure all allegations, including those against supply staff, will be dealt with properly and we will always comply with the DDSCP Safeguarding Children Procedures; Allegations against Staff, Carers and Volunteers.